jeremiahbailey/locksmith/README.md

 version has been vaulted in secrets manager.
 1. [Asset Key Thief](https://engineering.sada.com/asset-key-thief-disclosure-cfae4f1778b6) provides a clear example of how a misconfiguration within other GCP services can force organizations to need to rapidly rotate all or some keys within their GCP environment.
-Locksmith can address this situation easily with the emergency key rotation option.
+Locksmith can address this situation easily with the _yet to be released_ emergency key rotation option.

 ## Deployment Configuration

-The Service Account used to run the cloud function will require the following permissions:
+The Service Account used to run the cloud function will require the following permissions: Secret Manager Admin and Service Account Key Admin.

+An runtime environment variable of SecureStoreProjectID is expected to be provided and needs to contain a valid projectID in the form `my-project-id-123`

 NOTE: The Identity and Access Management (IAM) and Secrets Manager APIs must be enabled in the projects where service account keys and secrets will be used.